-An alternative approach that alleviates the effects of slow routing protocol convergence is embodied by protocols with packet-carried forwarding state, such as SCION [https://www.scion-architecture.net] or Segment Routing [RFC 8402].
+An alternative approach that alleviates the effects of slow routing protocol convergence is embodied by protocols with packet-carried forwarding state, such as SCION [ROUT.16] or Segment Routing [ROUT.11].
 In such protocols, forwarding information that is carried in the packet header does not rely on router's (inter-domain) forwarding tables, and thus avoiding inconsistent forwarding table state due to asynchronous update mechanisms.
 Moreover, the nature of the path exploration process in SCION (referred to as beaconing) which creates path segments, does not require any convergence for connectivity -- instead, additional paths are created over time that become available.
 Basic end-to-end connectivity, however, is established based on the initial path segments that are disseminated.

 In general, the network infrastructure is fixed subject to the impacts of failure, maintenance and upgrades.
 However, there is a new class of network emerging based on the use of mobile network infrastructure components such as large constellations of low orbiting satellites.
 These have the property that whilst the network infrastructure is dynamic, and the best paths are constantly changing the best path is predictable some for some considerable time.
 This allows a new approach to routing based on current knowledge of the future disposition of the infrastructure rather than on preconfigured “static” paths, or dynamically discovered paths.